shayanadc/heavy-transfer/README.md

 - Memory efficiency through controlled chunk sizes prevents the application from consuming excessive memory when processing large datasets
 - Parallel processing of chunks maximizes CPU utilization and reduces overall processing time
 - Connection pooling optimization by maintaining a single database connection while processing multiple chunks concurrently

+- step 5(checkout step-5 branch):

+Moving the title extraction logic from JavaScript to SQL represents a significant performance optimization in data processing.
+Instead of fetching complete titles and then splitting them in Node.js memory, we leverage MySQL's built-in string functions (SUBSTRING_INDEX) to perform this operation at the database level.
+This approach is more efficient because database engines are highly optimized for such string operations, and it reduces both the network payload and JavaScript memory footprint.
+When dealing with millions of records, this optimization can lead to substantial performance improvements since we're eliminating the need for JavaScript-based string manipulation (split('_')) on each row and reducing the amount of data transferred between the database and application.
+The database engine can also potentially utilize its internal optimizations and caching mechanisms while performing these string operations, making the overall process more efficient than handling it in application code.